 Salt Lake City Appellate Attorneys

 Christensen Law has over 30 years of professional experience representing Salt Lake City clients in their legal matters, even in complex processes like appeals.
 The attorneys at the firm are aggressive in court but empathetic with their clients; you can be sure the lawyer you work with at the firm will take a personalized approach to your case and bring a tenacious fight to the courtroom.
 Whether you seek to file a Notice of Appeal or navigate mediation, Christensen Law can help you take necessary legal action in your appeal.
+Contact us today to set up a consultation.

 Elements of an Appeal